jcksber/Flipcoin-Sale/README.md

 [To be released closer to crowdsale launch.]

 ## Stay Tuned!
-We'll be dedicated the next few weeks producing more content for you!
+We'll be dedicated the next few weeks producing more content for you! -  Coinflip Team
-<t> Coinflip Team </t>

 <div style="text-align:center"><img src = "/resources/CoinFlip_Logo.png"/>